Terms & Conditions

 5.1 Payment does not take place until we have accepted the order.

-5.2 You can pay in 2 different ways, by credit/debit card or buy now pay later with your Personal Account
+5.2 You can pay in 2 different ways, by credit/debit card or order now pay later with your Personal Account

-You can read the full terms and conditions by clicking here
+You can read more about secured payment by clicking here

 6. Security of payments